Evidence Level

 Zinc orotate is a zinc salt of orotic acid, marketed as a 'highly bioavailable' chelated form on the premise that the orotate ligand carries zinc efficiently into cells.
 Its elemental zinc content is very low, only around 3%, so a large amount of compound is needed to deliver meaningful zinc.
 Crucially, there are no robust human randomized trials of zinc orotate specifically; the bioavailability claims are theoretical and driven by marketing rather than head-to-head clinical data, and the broader orotate research base centers on magnesium orotate.
 Any zinc it provides is the same zinc available from far better-studied and cheaper salts such as zinc sulfate.

-Studied Dose No evidence-based dose exists for zinc orotate specifically; because elemental zinc content is low (~3%), substantial compound is required to reach typical zinc targets of ~8-11 mg/day.
+Studied Dose No evidence-based dose specific to zinc orotate; ~3% elemental zinc by mass, against typical zinc targets of ~8–11 mg/day.

-Active Compound Zinc orotate, the zinc salt of orotic acid (a pyrimidine precursor), providing only about 3% elemental zinc by mass.
+Active Compound Zinc orotate, the zinc salt of orotic acid (a pyrimidine precursor); ~3% elemental zinc by mass.

 Benefits